Kochen-Specker Contextuality

 giving

 for any quantum state $\rho$.
-The inequality associated with the Yu-Oh set has been further improved to maximize the gap between NCHV and quantum values \cite{Kleinmann:2012PRL}.
+The inequality associated with the Yu-Oh set has been further improved to maximize the gap between NCHV and the quantum values \cite{Kleinmann:2012PRL}.

-Subsequently, several other SIC sets that are not KS proofs have been proposed \cite{Bengtsson:2012PLA,Xu:2015PLA}, and methods to identify such SIC sets have been proposed \cite{Kleinmann:2012PRL,RamanathanHorodecki2014,CKB2015}, which are discussed in more details in Sec.~\ref{graphth}.
+Subsequently, several other SI-C sets that are not KS proofs have been proposed \cite{Bengtsson:2012PLA,Xu:2015PLA} and a systematic construction of state-independent contextuality inequality based on anti-distinguishable sets of vectors was proposed by \citet{Leifer:2020PRA}.
+Graph-theoretical methods allow for an exhaustive search of SI-C sets \cite{Cabello:2016JPA,RamanathanHorodecki2014,CKB2015} that is discussed in more detail in Sec.~\ref{graphth}.